charles-river-analytics/VSDK-Unity/README.md

 ## Getting Started

 VSDK has several project-focused tutorials to help get you up to speed.
-Tutorials can be found [on the GitHub Wiki](https://github.com/charles-river-analytics/VSDK/wiki)
+Tutorials for VSDK Unity can be found [on the GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki)

 ## Documentation

-Documentation can be found on our [GitHub Wiki](https://github.com/charles-river-analytics/VSDK/wiki)
+Documentation for VSDK Unity can be found on our [GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki)

 ## Supported Devices